F-1 Tube Markings

 Picture by heroicrelics.org.

-Since learning about the tube markings, I've tried to locate the tubes on the F-1 engines I've visited.
-The markings on the fuel return manifold (i.e., the aft end of the engine proper) are easy enough to spot, but in order to help me locate the ones near the thrust chamber throat, I made this handy reference diagram:
+The markings on the fuel return manifold (i.e., the aft end of the engine proper) are easy enough to spot, but I made this handy reference diagram to help locate the ones near the thrust chamber throat:

-Click image for a 1974x2127 pixel version of this image in a new window.
+Click image for a 3334x2949 pixel version of this image in a new window.